StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 StarRocks Supports creating repository in HDFS, AWS S3, and Google GCS.

 - For HDFS:
-  - "username": Username used to log in HDFS.
+  - "username": The username of the account that you want to use to access the NameNode of the HDFS cluster.
-  - "password": Password used to log in HDFS.
+  - "password": The password of the account that you want to use to access the NameNode of the HDFS cluster.

 - For AWS S3:
-  - "fs.s3a.access.key": Access Key used to log in S3.
+  - "fs.s3a.access.key": The Access Key ID that you can use to access the Amazon S3 bucket.
-  - "fs.s3a.secret.key": Secret Key used to log in S3.
+  - "fs.s3a.secret.key": The Secret Access Key that you can use to access the Amazon S3 bucket.
-  - "fs.s3a.endpoint": Endpoint of the S3 storage.
+  - "fs.s3a.endpoint": The endpoint that you can use to access the Amazon S3 bucket.

 - For Google GCS:
-  - "fs.s3a.access.key": Access Key used to log in S3.
+  - "fs.s3a.access.key": The Access Key that you can use to access the Google GCS bucket.
-  - "fs.s3a.secret.key": Secret Key used to log in S3.
+  - "fs.s3a.secret.key": The Secret Key that you can use to access the Google GCS bucket.
-  - "fs.s3a.endpoint": Endpoint of the S3 storage.
+  - "fs.s3a.endpoint": The endpoint that you can use to access the Google GCS bucket.

 ## Examples